 The recommended replacement interval for standard spark plugs has typically been every 30,000 to 45,000 miles.
 But most of extended life plugs have special wear-resistant electrodes made of platinum, iridium, nickel yttrium or other exotic alloys that minimize electrode erosion.
-Such plugs can usually go 100,000 miles plus with little or no electrode wear.
+Such plugs can usually go 100,000 miles plus with little or no electrode wear, and next generation spark plugs with ruthenium alloy electrodes can last up to 2X longer than iridium plugs.
 Even so, they may still be vulnerable to fouling if an engine has an oil consumption problem or spends excessive amounts of time idling.

 Extended life spark plugs are a good upgrade for many engines, but may not be the best choice for an older engine that uses oil or even some performance engines.

 According to one plug manufacturer, platinum tipped electrodes run hotter than standard electrodes.
 This may increase the risk of preignition and detonation in some turbocharged and high performance engines.
-For such applications, a standard plug with a colder heat range might be a safer choice.
+For such applications, a standard plug with a colder heat range, or iridium or ruthenium electrodes might be a safer choice.

 There are also a wide variety of electrode configurations from which to choose today.
 Each manufacturer claims certain performance benefits for their particular design.
 It may be reduced electrode wear, or improved ignition reliability, or both.
+Small diameter fine wire iridium plugs, for example, concentrate the spark for easier ignitability and better flame propagation.
 Such plugs are often marketed as "premium" or "performance" plugs, and may command a price of up to $6 or $7 apiece.

 Are premium plugs worth the extra money?
 They are if they can provide extended plug life, reduce the need for maintenance or improve overall ignition performance.
 The plugs in many front-wheel drive cars and minivans with V6 engines are very difficult to replace.
 Installing extended life plugs can almost eliminate the plug change hassle for good.
 Likewise, performance plugs that reduce misfires can enhance performance for a smoother running, cleaner more fuel efficient engine.
 No spark plug can create power out of thin air, but improved ignition reliability can minimize any horsepower loss due to misfire.